material-foundation/material-remixer-ios/README.md

 }
 ~~~

-Remember, the Remixer overlay displays all variables that are currently being used by your app.
-If you see variables that should've disappeared once you navigated somewhere else, check that you're only using a weak reference in your update blocks.
+#### 5.1 Types of variables
+Remixer currently supports 5 types of variables: `[RMXColorVariable]`, `[RMXStringVariable]`, `[RMXBooleanVariable]`, `[RMXNumberVariable]` and `[RMXRangeVariable]`.
+Each one offers an initializer that takes a key, a default value, optional constraints (like `limitedToValues` or `minValue`) and an update block.
+All variables should be instantiated through these designated initializers.

 ### 6. Refine their values

 To trigger the in-app Remixer panel run the app and swipe up with 3 fingers (or 2 if you're using the simulator).
 From here you can see the controls for the variables that are currently in use.
+If you see variables that shouldn't be there, double check you're using weak references in your update blocks.

-> You can also trigger this overlay from code using `[RMXRemixer openPanel|`.
+> You can also trigger the overlay from code using `[RMXRemixer openPanel]`.

 Remixer remembers the refinaments you make to the variables.
 It does so by storing the latest selected value in `NSUserDefaults`.
+To get rid of these refinaments you can delete and re-install your app.

 ## Contributing